“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 i.
 Christians – men, especially – must learn to never let their eyes (or their mind) rest on alluring images except for what God has given to them in marriage.
 Our eyes must not remain on alluring images that come into sight.

 ii.
 David’s many wives did not satisfy his lust.
 This was because you can’t satisfy lusts of the flesh.
 They are primarily rebellious assertions of self.
 It wasn’t so much that David wanted Bathsheba, it was that he would not be satisfied with what God gave him.

 iii.
 The principle would be illustrated in an exaggerated way in the life of Solomon, David’s son.
 Solomon had 700 wives and 300 concubines.
 David and Solomon show us that if one woman isn’t enough, 1000 women aren’t enough.

 d.
 The woman was very beautiful to behold: Bathsheba’s great beauty made the sight tempting.
 But the real strength of temptation often does not lie in the quality of the tempting object, but in the state of heart and mind of the one being tempted.
-David was carefully “prepared” to stumble at this very point.
+David was carefully “prepared” to fail at this very point.
 Even so, this temptation was not too strong for David, no matter how beautiful Bathsheba was.

 i.
 For example, Joseph was more severely tempted to commit sexual immorality than David was here, but he fled that temptation.

 ii.
 David looked at Bathsheba and said “beauty” but God saw this as ugly.
-The pleasures of sin deceive us like the bait hides the hook.
+The hoped-for pleasures of sin deceive us like the bait hides the hook.
 We must call it what God calls it – sin.
 We want to say “affair” but God says “adultery.”
 We want to say “love” but God says “lust.”
 We want to say “sexy” but God says “sin.”
 We want to say “romantic” but God says “ruin.”
 We want to say “destiny” but God says “destruction.”